ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 fi
 ```

-Compare the ternary operator and the `if` statement.

-Unfortunately, Bash only allows the ternary operator in arithmetic evaluation and expansion.
-It means that the operator accepts only arithmetic expressions as actions.
-You cannot call commands and utilities as it happens in the code blocks of the `if` statement.
+Unfortunately, Bash allows the ternary operator in arithmetic evaluation and expansion only.
+It means that the operator accepts arithmetic expressions as actions.
+You cannot call commands and utilities there, as you do it in the code blocks of the `if` statement.
 There is no such restriction in other programming languages.

 Use the ternary operator as often as possible.
 It is considered a good practice.
 The operator makes your code compact and easy to read.
 The less code has less room for potential errors.